When did cavalry stop using shields?

 The small size of Celtic horses meant that the Celtic heavy cavalry of north-western and central Europe appear to have been employed as heavy skirmisher cavalry, rather than the shock cavalry of the Middle East and North Africa, the heavy cavalry of Gaul and Celtiberia being widely regarded as some of the finest horsemen of the ancient world.

-READ ALSO: Is hair important in India?
+READ ALSO: Is it no-ball if foot in air?

 Why did knights not use shields in medieval warfare?